Remco Industries 55-Aquajet ARV

 Best RV Water Pump Reviews

-The Shurflo is self-priming up to six feet, which is the average.
-It can run dry without damage.
+The ShurFlo Revolution is a four-chamber diaphragm pump, with a respectable 3 GPM flow rate and shutoff pressure of 55 PSI.
 What sets it apart is the unique one-piece diaphragm design.
 This makes it easier to service and maintain since you’ll have fewer moving parts.

-- One-piece diaphragm.
+- One-piece diaphragm

-- Has thermal overload protection with auto restart.
+- Has thermal overload protection with auto restart

-SeaFlo 33 Series Water Diaphragm Self-Priming Pump
+SeaFlo 33 Series

-Best RV Water Pump with Variable Speed
+Best with Variable Speed

-The SeaFlo 33 Series features an adjustable automatic pressure switch (meaning that it’s a variable speed pump) that can be adjusted from 17 PSI to 60 PSI.
-It’s easy to install and maintain, and it even has rubberized feet to help reduce the noise from vibration.
-The model is self-priming up to six feet and can run dry with no damage.
+This model has a variable speed motor and features an adjustable automatic pressure switch that can be adjusted from 17 PSI to 60 PSI.
+It’s easy to install and maintain and has rubberized feet to help with noise reduction from vibrations.
+This model is self-priming up to six feet and can run dry with no damage.

 If we could request one change from the manufacturer, it would be to make it a four-chamber pump instead of just three.
 Having more chambers increases the final pressure output, and it could be challenging to get up to 60 PSI with only three chambers.

-- Adjustable pressure.
+- Adjustable pressure

-- Rubber feet for noise reduction.
+- Rubber feet for noise reduction

-- Santoprene diaphragm.
+- Santoprene diaphragm